GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-health-check/README.md

 [k8s-docs]: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/

-When enabling the `--health-checks` flag, the proxy will start an HTTP server on localhost with three endpoints:
+When enabling the `--health-check` flag, the proxy will start an HTTP server on localhost with three endpoints:

 - `/startup`: Returns 200 status when the proxy has finished starting up.